 I loved making it, and I kept all the sketches and studies preparatory to it.
 The ammonite and trilobite are from my small collection of fossils.
 Sometimes a story gets under your skin, and you have an imperartive to serve it well and to do it justice.
 That was the case with this one.
 But I also wanted to honour the person at the heart of it.
 This image was made for Annie Darwin, who died aged just ten in 1851, one hundred years before the year I was born.

-The photograph we have of Annie Darwin is lovely.
+The only image of Annie is a lovely one captured in a daguerrotype.
 In a world where lives are charted every hour of every day, snapped on smartphones and loaded onto social media sites, and when it seems everyone on the planet is photographed incessantly from birth to death, a single, beautifully accomplished portrait of a child who clearly prepared and gravely composed herself for the momentous occasion, tugs at the heartstrings.
 Annie left behind so little: this photograph, a gravestone and the ‘box’ in which her parents preserved a small handful of mementoes.
 Perhaps it’s the modesty of what survives her that opens the door to creativity, because it gives the freedom to writers and artists to ‘imagine’ versions of her into life.

 It was only back in 2019 that I spent a year as artist-in-residence with English Heritage, and yet it seems a lifetime ago.
 Anyone with the romantic notion that I spent a year motoring around the countryside visiting English Heritage properties in care and making artworks at a leisurely pace, would be way off the mark.
 It was deadlines from beginning to end, and I spent the entire time pinned to the worktable in my studio, creating images that were the results of my own research.
 There wasn’t time to visit a single site.
 Nevertheless there were exciting creations during the year, even when technically and creatively challenging in the allotted time.